FLACK277/SkillBridge/README.md

 Made with ☕ and lots of 🧠 for India's workforce

-*"Success isn't just about what you accomplish in your life, it's about what you inspire others to do."*
+*"Success isn't just about what you accomplish in your life , it's about what you inspire others to do."*

 **[⭐ Star us](https://github.com/mindovermattress/skillbridge-india) | [🐦 Follow us](https://twitter.com/skillbridge_in) | [💼 Connect](https://linkedin.com/company/skillbridge-india)**